 DEEP TIME LAB

-Hosted by the University of New Mexico Art Museum, Deep Time Lab is an experiment in how we situate ourselves within time.
+Deep Time Lab is an experiment in how we situate ourselves within time.
 The Lab merges the forms of exhibition, pedagogy, and archive, orienting participants to Earth’s new geologic epoch, the Anthropocene.
-Defined by human impact, urgency, and unprecedented change, this era reveals that there is not a single, predictable future.
-History is a story that can be retold and revised.
-What will be is being scripted right now.
 Deep Time Lab seeks new connections between past, present, and potential futures, by exploring time as a language, a measure, an art medium, a social context, a scientific principle, a spiritual space, and a cultural expression.
-The Lab will allow for evolution and cross pollination between ongoing inquiries and varied responses.
+The Lab allows for evolution and cross-pollination between ongoing inquiries and varied responses.
 Designed and facilitated by Nina Elder, the Lab is a platform for interdisciplinary activity and is adaptable to various academic and non-academic contexts.

 What Worlds May Come: Studies for the Future

 History and Culture of Northern New Mexico

 Solastalgia is the premonition of transition, a sense of loss from an anticipated future.
 It is the feeling of homesickness before leaving home.
 The Solastalgic Archive holds materials that contextualize and give breadth to the experience of living and making in this time of accelerated change.
 The Archive contains ephemera of memory, creation, forgetting, destruction, preciousness and transience from a wide range of contributors.
 Learn more.

 There Must Be Other Names for the RiveR 2019

 is a multimedia composition created by Marisa Demarco, Dylan McLaughlin, and Jessica Zeglin.
 The score is based on the Rio Grande’s historic flow data and its possible futures.
 Performed in Deep Time Lab, and then again acapella at the Rio Grande, six singers physically and spatially embody this river.
 The composition, performance, and installation scrutinizes how human decisions have affected the river with aims to communicate directly with this desert lifeline.